vektorlab/pyvideo2/content/posts/to_relate_or_not_to_relate,_that_is_the_question_(#99).md

 Speakers: [Mark Ramm]
 Tags: [database, nosql, pycon, pycon2010]
 ThumbnailUrl: 'http://a.images.blip.tv/Pycon-PyCon2010ToRelateOrNotToRelateThatIsTheQuestion99229.png'
-Title: '"To relate or not to relate, that is the question (#99)"'
+Title: 'To relate or not to relate, that is the question (#99)'
 date: '2010-02-19'
 ---
 To relate or not to relate, that is the question